|© Julien Mignot|

 Audio link - You can watch and listen to Thomas Zehetmair playing the

-Thomas Zehetmair’s ability to skilfully blend his musical interests is unparalleled.
-He enjoys widespread international acclaim not only as a violinist, but also a conductor and chamber musician making him one of the most prominent artist personalities of present day.
-Since the season 2016/17 he is Principle Conductor of the Musikkollegium Winterthur.
+Thomas Zehetmair’s ability to skillfully blend his musical interests is unparalleled.
+He enjoys widespread international acclaim not only as a violinist, but also a conductor and chamber musician making him one of the most prominent artistic personalities of today.
+Since the 2016/17 season he is Principal Conductor of the Musikkollegium Winterthur.
 Founded in 1629, the Musikkollegium Winterthur has one of the richest musical traditions in Europe.
 This season, a special challenge will be the recording of all four Brahms symphonies.
 At the end of the season they will be presented in one cycle together with Brahms’ solo concertos.
 Starting in 2019/2020, Zehetmair will take over the position as chief conductor at the Stuttgarter Kammerorchester.

-Thomas Zehetmair has recorded the largest amount of repertoire for the violin; many of his releases have earned multiple awards.
-These recordings include, among others, B. A. Zimmermann’s violin concerto with the WDR Sinfonieorchester under Heinz Holliger (“Diapason d’Or de l’Année“ 2009), 24 Paganini Caprices (the best list of the “Preis der deutschen Schallplattenkritik“ 2009, Midem Classic Award 2010), a recording of Elgar’s violin concerto with the Hallé Orchestra Manchester under Sir Mark Elder (Gramophone Award 2010) and Mozart’s violin concertos with the Orchestra of the Eighteenth Century under Frans Brüggen, acclaimed as a reference recording.
-Furthermore, the recording “Manto and Madrigals“ appeared with ECM in March 2011 where the duo of Thomas Zehetmair and Ruth Killius embark on a journey charting modern and contemporary repertoire for the violin and viola.
+Thomas Zehetmair has recorded the largest works of repertoire for the violin; many of his releases have earned multiple awards.
+These recordings include, among others, B. A. Zimmermann’s violin concerto with the WDR Sinfonieorchester under Heinz Holliger (“Diapason d’Or de l’Année“ 2009), 24 Paganini Caprices (Best List of the “Preis der deutschen Schallplattenkritik“ 2009, Midem Classic Award 2010), a recording of Elgar’s violin concerto with the Hallé Orchestra Manchester under Sir Mark Elder (Gramophone Award 2010) and Mozart’s violin concertos with the Orchestra of the Eighteenth Century under Frans Brüggen, acclaimed as a reference recording.
+In addition, the recording “Manto and Madrigals” with his duo-partner Ruth Killius appeared in 2011 at ECM, where contemporary works for violin and viola can be heard.

 Taking the helm of the Royal Northern Sinfonia as Principle Conductor in 2002, he sculpted it into one of England’s leading orchestras during his term ending in 2014.
 As Conductor Laureate he will stay closely connected to the orchestra in the future.
 A number of recordings document his exceedingly prolific work with the orchestra.
 Between 2012 and 2015 he held the position of Principal Conductor of the Orchester de Chambre de Paris.
 An album published by ECM with works by Schumann documents the artistic collaboration.